 What Is The Law Around Smoke Alarms In NSW?

-A summary of the law surrounding smoke alarms in NSW is found on the Fire And Rescue NSW site, and includes the following:
+As at August 2019, a summary of the law surrounding smoke alarms in NSW is found on the Fire And Rescue NSW site, and includes the following:

 Do I Need To Engage A Professional Smoke Alarm Testing Company Or Can I Test Myself?